Mayor's Small Grants Programme

 What support is available for interested organisations?

-The council will be delivering four information events focusing on:
+The council will deliver an information event focusing on:

-• the application process, including guidance and our online grants management system
+• details about our online grants management system

 Events

-Venue: Council Chamber, Tower Hamlets Town Hall, 160 Whitechapel Road London E1 1BJ
+Tower Hamlets Council Town Hall 160 Whitechapel Road London

 What are the key timelines?

-The bidding period for the new grants programme will last for eight weeks (this is only for this round because of Christmas, future periods will be six weeks).
+The bidding period for the grants programme will last for six weeks.

 Get in touch